AOP-PHP/AOP/README.md

 ## PHP's AOP extension history ##

 The AOP extension is a project which started a while ago even if its development is quite very new (early 2012).
-It was first expected to be a fully PHP developped library, as part of a dependency injection framework.
+It was first expected to be a fully PHP developed library, as part of a dependency injection framework.
 The Aspect Oriented Programming implementation would have taken the form of auto generated proxies.

-That was before Julien Salleyron, the lead developper of the project, wanted to take it to the next level while writing the AOP core features as a PHP's extension.
+That was before Julien Salleyron, the lead developer of the project, wanted to take it to the next level while writing the AOP core features as a PHP's extension.

 Gérald Croës also belongs to the initial team, mainly in charge of the documentation and discussions around